This post is sponsored by McEwan Foods.

 Spicy Butternut Mango Chutney Soup

-Stir in 1 tbsp of crème fraîche into each bowl, and top with 1 tsp of pumpkin seeds and some fresh black pepper.
+- Stir in 1 tablespoon of crème fraîche into each bowl, and top with 1 teaspoon of pumpkin seeds and some fresh black pepper.

 Have you been to McEwan yet?
 If you have, I'd love to hear about your visit in the comments below!
 If you haven't, here's where you can find the store: